nicupavel/weather-aprs/README.md

 ## Technical details

-Data is saved in a Mongo DB with a default historical limit of 1 year of previous observations.
+Unstructured data is saved in a Mongo DB with a default historical limit of 1 year of previous observations.
 REST API for querying all stations or station by name or nearby latitude/longitude location (see below).

 ## Running